© Paula Trites

 Rhubarb appeared in America sometime after the revolution, again, being raised for medicinal properties.

 No one seems to have even thought of eating the stalks until the 1800s.
-This is quite odd, until you realize that to do anything with the tart stalks, you need copious amounts of sugar, and sugar had been a very expensive commodity (yes, they had honey, but honey wasn't much cheaper.)
-The Victorians really got the hang of cooking with Rhubarb, and valued it as an early-season fruit that was available when nothing else had even really started to grow.
+You need copious amounts of sweetener to make something from the tart stems, and sugar had been a very expensive commodity up until then (yes, they had honey, but honey wasn't much cheaper.)
+The Victorians really got the hang of cooking with rhubarb, and valued it as an early-season "fruit" that was available when nothing else had even really started to grow yet.

 But even in the first bit of the 1900s, for some reason we just hadn't fully given up on the leaves.
 During WW1, Americans were encouraged to eat Rhubarb leaves as a supplement to fresh vegetables, which added a few home front casualties to the overall toll of the war.